Mac Guide

 Jump to section

 Batch renaming files on Mac is easy when the rename rule is simple and much harder when every file needs a different descriptive name.
-A photographer renaming 400 vacation photos from IMG_4201.jpg through IMG_4600.jpg has a completely different problem than a student renaming a folder of mixed screenshots into something searchable.
+Finder’s Name and Index option is enough for photo-001.jpg, photo-002.jpg, and similar batches.
+A student renaming a folder of mixed screenshots, PDFs, and downloads into something searchable has a different problem.

 That is why there is no single best tool for every situation.
 This guide covers four approaches in detail: Finder’s built-in batch rename, Automator workflows, Terminal scripts, and AI-powered renaming.
 Each section includes step-by-step instructions and real examples so you can pick the method that fits your actual problem.